Lille Kamøya, Nordkapp

-Lille Kamøya (Uhca Gáhpesuolu) is a small island in Nordkapp Municipality in Troms og Finnmark county, Norway.
+Lille Kamøya (Uhca Gáhpesuolu) is a small island in Nordkapp Municipality in Finnmark county, Norway.
 It is located just off the eastern coast of the large island of Magerøya.
 It lies where the Duksfjorden meets the Kamøyfjorden, just to the northwest of the island of Store Kamøya and to the north of the fishing village of Kamøyvær.
 The island helps to shelter Kamøyvær's harbour from the open sea.

 Important Bird Area

 The island, along with nearby Bondøya, has been designated an Important Bird Area (IBA) by BirdLife International because it supports breeding colonies of European shags, great black-backed gulls and razorbills.